Opendigitalradio/ODR-DabMux/gui/README.md

 Usage
 -----

-Launch ODR-DabMux with your preferred multiplex, and enable the statsserver (which will soon be renamed) in the configuration file to port 12720.
+Launch ODR-DabMux with your preferred multiplex, and enable the statistics and management server in the configuration file to port 12720.

 Start the gui/odr-dabmux-gui.py script on the same machine